-4. Efficient transition of ownership and control of the business.
+4. The efficient transition of ownership and control of the business.

-Smooth transition of ownership is critical to the continued success of the company.
+The smooth transition of ownership is critical to the continued success of the company.
 When an owner retires, considerable uncertainty can permeate an organization.
-Therefore, preparation and proper execution of a succession plan can have a huge impact on future success of the business.
+Therefore, preparation and proper execution of a succession plan can have a significant impact on the future success of the business.

-- For example, a business can be dramatically affected in a number of ways if one of the owners decides to retire.
+- For example, a business can be dramatically affected if one of the owners decides to retire.

 - How is the business going to replace the owner’s contribution to the company?